Allegory, History, and the Millennium: Andrew of Caesarea, Augustine of Hippo, and the Byzantine Grammar of Apocalyptic Time

 8. Conclusion: Why Andrew Is Not an Augustinian

-What is less frequently acknowledged, however, is that these axioms did not remain confined to Andrew’s own commentary, nor were they merely latent principles awaiting rediscovery in the modern period.
-They were actively transmitted, stabilized, and received within the Greek exegetical tradition.
-The most direct conduit of this transmission is Arethas of Caesarea, whose expanded commentary on the Apocalypse does not revise Andrew’s hermeneutic but rather institutionalizes it.
+What is less frequently acknowledged, however, is that this hermeneutical posture did not remain confined to Andrew’s own commentary, nor was it merely a latent principle awaiting rediscovery in the modern period.
+It was actively transmitted, stabilized, and received within the Greek exegetical tradition.
+The most direct conduit of this transmission is Arethas of Caesarea, whose expanded commentary on the Apocalypse does not revise Andrew’s method but rather institutionalizes it.
 Arethas preserves Andrew’s methodological sobriety (σωφροσύνη) while explicitly allowing that historical developments may illuminate apocalyptic symbols retrospectively, thereby securing Andrew’s approach as normative within the Byzantine tradition.²⁷

 Through Arethas, Andrew’s hermeneutic entered the medieval catena tradition, where it acquired durable authority.
-Byzantine compilations repeatedly transmit Andrew’s refusal of premature identifications alongside his expectation that later generations may recognize prophetic fulfillment with greater clarity.
-Revelation is thus read neither as a closed allegory of the present Church nor as a speculative map of the immediate future, but as a sacred text whose symbols accompany the Church through time.
+Byzantine compilations repeatedly transmit Andrew’s refusal of premature identifications alongside his expectation that later generations may recognize prophetic significance with greater clarity.
+Revelation is thus read neither as a closed allegory of the present Church nor as a speculative map of historical chronology, but as a sacred text whose symbols accompany the Church through time.

 This continuity becomes especially evident in the post-Byzantine period, when Orthodox exegetes writing under radically altered historical circumstances nonetheless retain Andrew’s fundamental interpretive posture.
 Figures such as Maximus the Peloponnesian do not abandon patristic restraint in favor of speculative historicism; rather, they extend Andrew’s principles into new historical contexts.
 In Maximus’s Apocalypse commentary, prophetic meaning is discerned not through calculation or anticipation but through lived historical experience (πείρα) and retrospective recognition—a posture already authorized by Andrew’s appeal to χρόνος and πείρα.²⁸

-Seen in this light, Byzantine and post-Byzantine historicist tendencies are best understood not as innovations imposed upon the tradition, but as developments organically licensed by its earliest authoritative Apocalypse commentator.
+Seen in this light, Byzantine and post-Byzantine historicist tendencies are best understood not as direct continuations of Andrew’s exegesis, but as later developments that extend a symbolic and non-determinative hermeneutic into more explicitly historical forms.
 Andrew of Caesarea did not bequeath a system; he bequeathed a method.
-That method—mediated by Arethas and preserved in the Greek exegetical memory—made it possible for later Orthodox interpreters to read Revelation historically without abandoning patristic restraint or succumbing to chiliastic excess.²⁹
+That method—mediated by Arethas and preserved in the Greek exegetical memory—made it possible for later Orthodox interpreters to read Revelation in relation to history without abandoning patristic restraint or succumbing to chiliastic excess.²⁹

-Andrew of Caesarea thus stands at the headwaters of Orthodox apocalyptic interpretation not as a modern historicist avant la lettre (ahead of its time), but as the patristic exegete who decisively refused to sever prophecy from history, thereby authorizing a tradition in which time itself becomes the Church’s exegetical companion.
+Andrew of Caesarea thus stands at the headwaters of Orthodox apocalyptic interpretation not as a historicist avant la lettre (ahead of its time), but as the patristic exegete who refused both chronological reduction and allegorical closure, preserving instead a symbolic framework in which time may illuminate prophecy without determining it.
+Andrew does not make prophecy historical; he renders it historically interpretable.

 © 2026 by Jonathan Photius, NEO-Historicism Research Project